-Information about video streaming on campus.
+Information about video streaming.

-At the moment, the same rules that are applied to the classroom can be applied to the VLE (Blackboard).
-We would be relying on Section 34 of the CDPA, which relates to performing, playing or showing work in the course of activities of an educational establishment.
+Now that students are back on campus, as before it is absolutely fine to show a film/DVD owned by the university to students in a lecture theatre physically on site.
+For this we can rely on Section 34 of the CDPA, which relates to performing, playing or showing work in the course of activities of an educational establishment.

-- screening is limited to teaching staff and students registered on a particular module only,
+- screening is limited to teaching staff and students registered on a particular module only

-- only legally acquired films are being shown, preferably one in the Library’s collection but using one of your own DVDs is ok if that’s not possible,
+- only legally acquired films are being shown, preferably one in the Library’s collection but using one of your own DVDs is ok if that’s not possible

 Ask a question

 Sheffield is a research university with a global reputation for excellence.
 We're a member of the Russell Group: one of the 24 leading UK universities for research and teaching.